-07.1 • BTPH115-18 Semiconductor and Optoelectronics L-0, T-0, P-3 1.5 Credits Physics Lab Pre-requisite (i f any): High-school education ives: The aim and objective of the Lab courroduce the students of B.Tech. class to the fo - that they can use these in Engineering as per their requirement.
+BTPH115-18 Semiconductor and Optoelectronics Physics Lab L-0, T-0, P-3 1.5 Credits Th.

+Pre-requisite (if any): High-school education

+Course Objectives: The aim and objective of the Lab course on Semiconductor and Optoelectronics Physics is to introduce the students of B.Tech. class to the formal lab structure of semiconductor physics so that they can use these in Engineering as per their requirement.
-Course Outcomes: At the end of the course, the student will be able to